vashung/vashung/README.md

 <!--
 **vashung/vashung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-* 🌍 I'm based in Bengalure, KA, India
+* 🌍 I'm based in Bengaluru, KA, India
 * 🖥️  See my portfolio at shungz-profile portfolio
 * ✉️  You can contact me at vashungm@gmail.com
-* 🧠  I'm learning I’m currently learning Nextjs and Microservices.
+* 🧠  I’m currently learning NextJS, TailwindCSS and Microservices.
-* ❓ Ask me about anything related to MERN stack and related technologies.
+* ❓ Ask me about anything related to the MERN stack and related technologies.
 * ⚡  I love reading 📖...